27 October 2016

 Jörg Becker et. al. pointed in out that the ongoing proliferation of maturity models indicates a certain arbitrariness in the way they are developed.
 The authors of maturity models rarely reveal their motives for creating them or explain what process they use.
 In the absence of any credible, published design process a maturity model risks being relegated to the status of “a mere marketing tool for business consultants”.

 Most models have very little empirical support in terms of real-world observation or comparison.
-There is often very little evidence to clearly demonstrate the relevance of the problem or define the target audience.
+They are rarely backed with evidence that clearly demonstrates the relevance of the problem or defines the target audience.
 This lack of rigor makes it difficult to tell whether a model can reliably help to deliver any improved solutions.

 Maturity models inevitably become obsolete over time due to changing conditions and technology.
 If a model is not backed by a coherent definition process then it will struggle to adapt to changing circumstances.
 The arbitrary nature of its creation will only undermine its continued relevance.

 Describing something as a “model” implies a degree of rigor or scientific method.
 Most maturity models don’t have any formal theoretical basis and are built on arbitrary decision-making and untested assumptions.
 They may be based on the judgement of “very knowledgeable people” but they can provide a weak analysis, particularly when applied to technology solutions.

 When it comes to software architecture, “maturity” may not be a meaningful or desirable target.
 After all, you could be described as mature when you are about to die.
 This is unlikely to be a feature of a system that has reached a perfect state.